 It sounds as though you may have a conveyancing firm currently acting for you.
 What do they say?
 You should check with your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)

 I'm buying a new build house in Totterdown with a loan from Barclays Direct.
 The builders refused to budge the price so I negotiated five thousand pounds worth of additionals instead.
 The estate agent told me not disclose to my solicitor about the side-deal as it will impact my loan with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am thinking of appointing a conveyancing practitioner in Totterdown for my sale.
-Can I see a solicitor's complaints history with the profession’s regulator?
+I need to instruct a conveyancing practitioner in Totterdown for my purchase.
+Is there any facility to review a firm’s complaints history with the profession’s regulator?